TianlongLiang/WAMR-doc-outline/outline.md

 demonstrate different features with corresponding samples

-TODO: add some more details maybe? specific version of dockerfile so don't need to worry about devdocker changes?
+TODO: add some more details maybe? fixed version of dependencies in a dockerfile so that don't need to worry about devdocker changes?

+TODO: existing samples need some modification in order to run properly(tested in devdocker environment)

 ## 5. User case